Dimtemp/PowerShell-training/105-the-many-faces-of-Select-Object.md

 ## Task 2: The first will be last
 1. The First and Last parameters of Select-Object can return a shorter list so you can focus on the biggest or smallest items.
-For instance: only display the disks with the least free disk space.
+For example: disk space, memory usage, network bandwidth.
-1. ```Get-Process | Select-Object -First 10```
+1. Run this command to display the first 10 processes: ```Get-Process | Select-Object -First 10```
 1. Notice only 10 processes are returned.
 1. ```Get-Process | Select-Object -Last 10```
 1. Notice that the process listing is sorted alphabetically.
 We'll sort on workingset (WS), which gives an indication on memory usage.